Australia’s Forgotten Fire History

 (Re)Constructing 19th Century Bushfire Records

 This project investigates the history of bushfires in Australia during the second half of the nineteenth century, addressing a major gap in existing fire records.
-Current datasets generally begin only in the early twentieth century, while most historical research has focused on two catastrophic events: Black Thursday (1851) and Red Tuesday (1898).
-As a result, the broader history of bushfires in this period—how often they occurred, how severe they were, and what impacts they had—remains largely unknown.
+Most bushfire datasets begin in the early twentieth century, while historical scholarship has largely focused on two catastrophic events, Black Thursday in 1851 and Red Tuesday in 1898.
+As a result, broader patterns of fire occurrence during this period, including frequency, severity, and social and environmental impacts, remain poorly understood.

 -